-While it may be cute at first, it can be quite a nuisance if your pup chews away your favorite pair of shoes or an important document that had to be submitted that day.
+While it may seem cute at first, it can become quite a nuisance if your pup chews away your favorite pair of shoes or an important document that has to be submitted that day.

-It might be challenging to deal with the problem initially, but once you make some fundamental changes, this habit will go away.
+It might be challenging to deal with the problem initially, but this habit will go away once you make some fundamental changes.

 Understand the Problem

 Why do dogs chew on everything?